Being a farmer is more than a job. It's a way of life. It's a way of life full of learning opportunities.

 *If you want it, you have to work for it.

-No ever said farming was easy.
+No one ever said farming was easy.
 Or if they did, they were lying or simply ignorant.
 But, like most everything requiring hard work, it’s worth it.
 I envision a farm that feeds 100 CSA members plus numerous Farmstand visitors each week and provides enough income and free time for our family to play and relax together.
 But I can’t just dream about it.
-That gets me nowhere.
+That gets me no where.
 I have to put in time and effort in order to get there.

-*Your can’t (or shouldn’t) do it alone.
+*You can’t (or shouldn’t) do it alone.

 There is so much to do each day on a farm.
 I can’t feed and water the chickens, turkeys, goats, sheep, pig, donkeys, ponies, cows, and cats; bottle feed the babies; clean stalls; milk the cow and goats; water the high tunnel and fields; and plant, weed, and harvest crops all by myself.
 And that’s not including the cheese making, newsletter writing, and CSA Pick Up prepping.
 Farming is a family affair.
 When we all chip in, the overwhelming daily to do list because manageable.